What Does a Midwife Do, and Do I Need One?

 Difference between midwife and doula?

 Many people think the roles of a midwife and a doula are the same, however, they actually have very different duties, training, and certifications.
-We’ve already looked at what the role of a midwife is, so now let’s look at doulas.
+We’ve already looked at what the role of a midwife is, so now let’s look at doulas to see the midwife vs doula comparison.

 We like to think of doulas as a mama-to-be’s BFF.
 They are there to support you in every way, being by your side and acting as your advocate during such a vulnerable time.
 There are several different types of doulas, including a birth doula and a postpartum doula.
 A birth doula will be by your side during labor and delivery, providing emotional and physical support, offering non-medical techniques to help with pain, and generally helping you feel safe, comfortable, and empowered throughout your birth.